 Interns at HERE are at the center of the very busy operation of running a non-profit theatre organization and all producing activities.
 Although interns must specify an area of interest, they are asked to assist in other areas throughout the internship.
 Interns are often given the opportunity to work with HERE's resident artists on their productions.
 They are also able see any HERE productions free of charge and have access to other perks that are made available to the HERE staff.

-Programming Interns will assist HERE's Artistic Director in reviewing and responding to our HEREstay Guest Artist Program applicants.
-The programming intern will also assist the Artistic Director in scheduling events and with organizing and reviewing the applications for our HERE Artist Residency Program (HARP).
+Programming Intern will assist the Artistic Director in reviewing the applications for our HERE Artist Residency Program (HARP), HEREArt exhibitions, and Sublet Series.
+The intern will also assist with scheduling weekly appointments and performances as well as regularly interfacing with our resident artists.
 20 hours per a week, a minimum of a six month commitment.

 Marketing Interns are fully integrated into the marketing department, and the promotion of the artists and productions at HERE.
 They will work primarily with the Marketing Director and the Marketing Associate.
 Interns participate in the conception and launch of all marketing strategies including creating print and web advertisements, social media contests, offers and content development, maintaining the website, distributing postcards, organizing mailing list exchanges, and helping to designing program and lobby displays.
 They must have strong organizational and interpersonal skills, and preferably possess some experience with either graphic design software or basic HTML.